Anaheim Street station: Station

 Local Odysseys is a photo-montage project by Metro Art commissioned artist Terry Braunstein, installed at Anaheim Street Station.
 The artwork consists of fourteen photo-montages fabricated into porcelain enamel panels.
-The project explores themes of community, values, and travel, featuring contemporary photographs of “local heroes” from the station area—individuals who have contributed to the community through service, often without wide recognition, such as volunteers in community service organizations.
-The montages also incorporate large figures from art history, representing cultural values and qualities that shape our unconscious interactions.
+The project features contemporary photographs of “local heroes” from the station area—individuals who have contributed to the community through service, often without wide recognition, such as volunteers in community service organizations.

-The montages include antique cartographic imagery, which highlights the vast arenas where these timeless interactions occur and where the local odysseys take place, emphasizing the intersection of historical influence and community engagement.